o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 Before starting this tutorial, be sure to complete the [vertex deformation tutorial]().
 Specifically, be familiar with working with material types and editing shaders.

 ## Make a material type
-Do the following steps to get started on making the six-point lighting material type.
+Follow these steps to make the six-point lighting material type.

 1. Download or clone the `o3de/sample-code-gems` repository from [GitHub]().